spedas/pyspedas/docs/source/geopack.rst

 Managing model parameters
 =========================

+As mentioned above, most of the field modeling and tracing routines support a boolean 'autoload' parameter, which will load the relevant solar wind and magnetospheric parameters from OMNIweb, the Kyoto WDC, or other sources.

+However, sometimes it is necessary or desirable to obtain or synthesize these parameters from other data.
+The routines describe here allow arbitrary constants, tplot variables, or data arrays to be passed to the modeling and tracing routines, with appropriate interpolation and sanitization performed automatically.

 Parameters to each model can be supplied as tplot variables (to be interpolated to the input times), scalars (to be applied to all times), as arrays (length equal to number of input times), or as 10-element or n-by-10 element 'parmod' arrays (all model parameters passed in a single array).